Admission Standards for Freshman Applicants

 *We consider the highest scores for Evidenced-Based Reading and Writing (EBRW) and Math.

-International Applicants may submit either the TOEFL or IELTS in place of the SAT or ACT.
-TOEFL or IELTS scores must be official and sent from the testing agency.
+*TOEFL or IELTS scores cannot be self-reported and must be sent from the testing agency.
 Suffolk’s TOEFL test code is 3771.

-Home-schooled applicants are required to submit all of the application materials required for freshman applicants, including standardized test scores, a personal statement, and a transcript.
-It is understood that the transcript of a home-schooled student may be different from that of a traditional high school student.
-Regardless of the format, a transcript should include all 9th to 12th grade courses (including those in progress) and the timeframe of each course (academic year and semester).
+Homeschooled applicants are required to submit all of the application materials required for freshman applicants.
+It is understood that the transcript of a homeschooled student may be different from that of a traditional high school student.
+Regardless of the format, a transcript should include all 9th to 12th grade courses (including those in progress) and the time-frame of each course (academic year and semester).
 In addition, an assessment of performance (a letter grade, percentage, narrative assessment, etc.) is needed.
-Occasionally applicants are asked to submit additional information describing the curriculum and/or texts used.
+Applicants may be asked to submit additional information describing the curriculum and/or texts used.
+Please note that homeschooled applicants must submit standardized test results and cannot apply test-optional.

-Home-schooled students who are admitted and enroll at Suffolk are required to provide the university with proof of graduation in one of the three following ways:
+Homeschooled students who are admitted and enroll at Suffolk are required to provide the university with proof of graduation in one of three ways:

 - An official final transcript from the local school district.